 The Los Angeles People’s Champ Shares the Latest Clip From His Upcoming Eternal Project, Coming July 25th

 Critical Praise for King Lil G:

-“Like hip-hop legends 2Pac, Dr. Dre and Snoop Dogg, Gonzales’ lyrics on his cultural experiences and juvenile turmoil add to the established fabric of West Coast rap.” – VIBE
+“Like hip-hop legends 2Pac, Dr. Dre and Snoop Dogg, Gonzalez’ lyrics on his cultural experiences and juvenile turmoil add to the established fabric of West Coast rap.” – VIBE